Sensory Toys for Toddlers

 Montessori Practical Life Materials

 Some toys and activities aren't just for fun—they're also key for learning.
-Doing things like pouring drinks, using forks and spoons, or working with buttons and zippers teaches kids important skills.
+Doing things like pouring drinks, using forks and spoons, working with buttons and zippers, or locks and latches teaches kids important skills.
 These skills involve using the small muscles in their hands, getting their hands and eyes to work together.
 In addition, they help kids pay close attention to small details.
 These abilities are quite important because they help with everyday tasks and schoolwork.

 Skills Developed Through Sensory Toys